 - Jet Mode: As the pressure is increased above “Star Mode” operating regimes, the discharge is visibly more uniform with the exception of radial variance and is accompanied by an electron jet through a particular grid hole of the cathode grid.
 See Fig. 2.
 For this reason, this mode is referred to as “Jet Mode”.
 Despite the visual uniformity, a heterogeneous electron flow structure still exists between the anode and cathode in “Jet Mode”.

-- ^ a b Yoshikawa, K, et al, Research and Development of a Compact Fusion Neutron Source for Humanitarian Landmine Detection (2007) IEEE Nuclear Science Symposium Conference Record, 2007.
-NSS '07.
+- Yoshikawa, K, et al, Research and Development of a Compact Fusion Neutron Source for Humanitarian Landmine Detection (2007) IEEE Nuclear Science Symposium Conference Record, 2007.
+NSS ’07.

-- ^ a b c d Ryan Meyer, Dr. Mark Prelas, Dr. Sudarshan Loyalka INERTIAL ELECTROSTATIC CONFINEMENT: THEORETICAL AND EXPERIMENTAL STUDIES OF SPHERICAL DEVICES (2007) Dissertation presented at the University of Missouri-Columbia.
+- Ryan Meyer, Dr. Mark Prelas, Dr. Sudarshan Loyalka INERTIAL ELECTROSTATIC CONFINEMENT: THEORETICAL AND EXPERIMENTAL STUDIES OF SPHERICAL DEVICES (2007) Dissertation presented at the University of Missouri-Columbia.
 236 Pages.